Clare of Montefalco: Life

-In 1303, Clare was able to build a church in Montefalco which would not only serve as a chapel for the nuns, but also as a church for the town.
-The first stone was blessed by the Bishop of Spoleto on June 24, and that day the church was dedicated to the Holy Cross (Santa Croce); the remnant portion of that small church comprises the frescoed Chapel of Santa Croce connected to the larger Santa Chiara in Montefalco.
+In 1303, Clare built a church in Montefalco, that would serve not only as a chapel for the nuns but also as a church for the town.
+The Bishop of Spoleto blessed the first stone on June 24, and that day the church was dedicated to the Holy Cross (Santa Croce).
+The remnants of that small church comprise the frescoed Chapel of Santa Croce connected to the larger Santa Chiara in Montefalco.

-Clare had served as abbess for sixteen years.
-By August 1308, she had become so ill that she was bedridden.
-On August 15, she asked to receive Extreme Unction, and on the next day she sent for her brother to come to the monastery.
-Clare made her last confession on August 17, and died at about 40 years of age in the convent on August 18.
+Clare was an abbess for sixteen years.
+On August 15, 1308, she asked to receive Extreme Unction, and on the next day she sent for her brother to come to the monastery.
+Clare made her last confession on August 17.
+The next day, she had become so ill that she was bedridden.
+However, hours before her death, Clare experienced a sudden burst of energy before ultimately passing away at about 40 years of age in a seated position, surrounded by her fellow sisters, chaplain, and brother.